 So you want a muscle car but are bored of seeing yet another Mustang or Camaro at your local cruise-in spot.
-There’s nothing wrong with those cars, but they aren’t exactly rare.
+There’s nothing wrong with those cars, but they aren’t exactly rare or cheap.
 Having a modern vehicle with such amenities as fuel injection and air conditioning are also a plus.
 So how do you find something fun to drive that’s fairly comfortable while not being a dime a dozen at the Friday night cruise-in?
 We’ve put together a few modern muscle car alternatives that we think strike the right balance between delivering the power you desire, but with minimal ownership headaches.

 The recipe is simple: take a short bed regular cab truck and cram in the biggest engine sitting around the factory.
 That’s just what Chevrolet did in 1990 to create the 454 SS.
 Previously only available to C/K3500 buyers, the 454 was dropped into the 1/2-ton truck with room to spare.
 Power was decent (remember, this is the early 1990s) at 225 horsepower and 405 ft-lbs. of torque.
 With upgraded handling, a locking rear diff, and steep 4.10:1 rear gears the 454 SS delivered that classic muscle car feel.
 Huge 275/60R-15″ tires and SS trim made this truck stand out from the crowd.